denten-books/plain-text/4-chapter.md

 ### 4.4 Home (Case Study)

-Othe domestic space has always been, in some sense, an archival domain.
+The domestic space has always been, in some sense, an archival domain.
 The book shelf, the pantry, the wall, and the mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own pest.